Horn & Hardart: History

 Joseph Horn had traveled in Europe and experienced the revolutionary new form of restaurant known as the Automat, pioneered by Max Sielaff in Berlin.

 Inspired by the success and decor of this new form of food service that eliminated wait staffs but still served high quality fresh food, Horn persuaded his partner Frank Hardart to open the first automat in the U.S., which made its debut on June 9, 1902, at 818 Chestnut Street in Philadelphia.
 It was the first non-European restaurant to receive patented vending machines from Sielaff's Automat GmbH factory in Berlin, the creators also of the first chocolate bar vending machine for Ludwig Stollwerck.

-Ten years later the first New York Automat opened in Times Square, on July 2, 1912, and later that week, the third opened at Broadway and E 14th St, near Union Square.
+Ten years later, the first New York Automat opened in Times Square, on July 2, 1912, and later that week, the third opened at Broadway and E 14th St, near Union Square.

 In 1924, Horn & Hardart opened retail stores to sell prepackaged automat favorites.
 Using the advertising slogan, "Less Work for Mother," the company popularized the notion of easily served "take-out" food as an equivalent to "home-cooked" meals.

 The Horn & Hardart Automats were particularly popular during the Depression era, when their macaroni and cheese, baked beans, and creamed spinach were staple offerings.
 In the 1930s, union conflicts resulted in vandalism, as noted by Christopher Gray in The New York Times:

 In 1932 the police blamed members of the glaziers union for vandalism against 24 Horn & Hardart and Bickford's restaurants in Manhattan, including the one at 488 Eighth Avenue.
 Witnesses said that a passenger in a car driving by used a slingshot to damage and even break the plate glass show windows.
 Glaziers union representatives had complained about nonunion employees installing glass at the restaurants.

-By the time of Horn's death in 1941, the business had 157 retail shops and restaurants in the Philadelphia, New York, and Baltimore, areas, serving some 500,000 patrons a day.
+By the time of Horn's death in 1941, the business had 157 retail shops and restaurants in the Philadelphia, New York, and Baltimore areas, serving some 500,000 patrons a day.
 During the 1940s and the 1950s, more than 50 New York Horn & Hardart restaurants served 350,000 customers a day.

-In 1953, the company split into two independent public corporations: the New York entity was named the Horn & Hardart Company, the Philadelphia the Horn & Hardart Baking Company.
-Shares of the first were traded on the American Stock Exchange, and the second the Philadelphia Stock Exchange.
+In 1953, the company split into two independent public corporations: the New York entity was named the Horn & Hardart Company, and the Philadelphia entity was named the Horn & Hardart Baking Company.
+Shares of the first were traded on the American Stock Exchange, and the second on the Philadelphia Stock Exchange.

-The self-service restaurants operated for nearly a century, with the business' last storefront closing in New York City in 1991.
+The self-service restaurants operated for nearly a century, with the business's last New York City storefront closing in 1991.